ahson01/public-stuff/notes/04 - ANRT/ANRT - Documentation.md

 # Examples

-When a guitarist plays a guitar, they let their hands move **intuitively** and **automatically** staying in time on the correct beat, directly perceiving and adapting to the "groove" without consciously counting, or thinking through
+1. When a guitarist plays a guitar, they let their hands move **intuitively** and **automatically** staying in time on the correct beat, directly perceiving and adapting to the "groove" without consciously counting, or thinking through words, imagery or any sort of symbolic representation.
+2. A chess grandmaster, **automatically** sees the next moves, **and** the "**rightness**" of the moves in a complex position **without** naming strategies or running through each **variation** or possible "gambit" individually.
+3. A poet suddenly "**grasps**" an idea, the essence of it, and feels a **sense** of meaning in it, **without** any words.
+“All language is but a poor translation." - Franz Kafka
+4. A child quickly understands the rules of a new game only after a few turns without consciously reasoning, but by "grasping" the structure of the play at a raw level.
+5. A mathematician instantly _sees_ the truth of a simple relation (like why two symmetrical triangles must be equal) without calculating or verbalizing it, the pattern is just **directly grasped** as meaningful.
+---